cloudfoundry-community/logsearch-boshrelease/README.md

 ### Release Channels

- * The latest stable, final release is available on [bosh.io](http://bosh.io/releases/github.com/logsearch/logsearch-boshrelease)
+ * The latest stable, final release will be soon available on [bosh.io](http://bosh.io/releases)
  * **develop** - The develop branch in this repo is deployed to our test environments.
 It is occasionally broken - use with care!

 ## Known issues